 Bernie O’CONNOR is available by appointment, on Saturday mornings.

-John EVANS, Brian PYNE, Tony HUNT, David PUMPA, Roy MUNDY, Jeff SEAGER, Doug BROUGH & Wayne GULLIDGE are available by appointment.
+John EVANS, Brian PYNE, Tony HUNT, David PUMPA, Jeff SEAGER, Doug BROUGH & Wayne GULLIDGE are available by appointment.

 Just one telephone call can get you underway with bowling skills that you will retain for life.
 Call the club, or speak to a bowling committee member, who will introduce you to one of our highly skilled coaches.